 Bridgeport High School is proud to offer a curriculum taught by a caring and knowledgeable staff.
-Each spring you will schedule for the following year.
-Following is a list and description of the courses we offer at the time of this printing.
+Each spring you will schedule for the next school year.
+The following is a list and description of the courses we offer at the time of this printing.
 Electives are offered based on availability of staff.